oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 ### System overview

 The CloudSystem leverages the Information Security Registered Assessors Program (IRAP) assessed Microsoft Azure and Office 365 platforms and their associated services.
-The CloudSystem includes the following components to improve the security posture of a target Agency:
+The CloudSystem includes the following components to improve the security posture of a target organisation:

 - Cloud identity – Azure Active Directory (Azure AD) configuration including Conditional Access policies allowing log in from anywhere and appropriate security policies to be applied.
 - Office 365 – Configuration of Exchange Online, SharePoint Online, OneDrive for Business, Microsoft Teams, Microsoft Forms, Microsoft Whiteboard, and Microsoft Planner allowing cloud-based file storage and collaboration.